Substance Abuse Resources in Pittsburgh

 Hazelwood, PA 15207

 Sometimes, people feel more comfortable stepping away from their home community to seek help.
 Doing so removes them from familiar triggers and stressors that may have contributed to their drug or alcohol misuse.
 If you would like to explore facilities or resources in nearby cities, you have options outside of Pittsburgh drug rehab centers.
-Call The Recovery Village if you would like support in finding what you need.

 - Bethel Park